 On March 7, 2022, Capricor entered into a non-exclusive cell line license agreement with Life Technologies Corporation, a subsidiary of Thermo Fisher Scientific, Inc., for the supply of certain cells which we will use in connection with the development of our exosomes platform.
-An initial license fee payment was made in the first quarter of 2022 and additional milestone fees may become due on the progress of our development program.
+An initial license fee payment was made in 2022 and additional milestone fees may become due based on the progress of our development program.